OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 ### Community Events

 [Community Events](https://www.torn.com/forums.php#/p=forums&f=62&b=0&a=0) are run by staff or admin mostly during the holiday seasons there are baking, memes, poems, card design and many other contests.
-Rewards are also pretty nice and anyone can participate regardless of age or level.
+Rewards are HUGE and anyone can participate regardless of age or level.
 If you feel like any of them are for you send in your entries.

 ## Lists